lwalsh6/Group_Assignment_2_Movie_Collection/README.md

 ## Program usage.

-To launch the program, type "./library" You will be prompted to input an image folder, input the name of one of the folders in "ppms."
-You will then be prompted with a menu that will allow you to perform 8 different functions.
+To launch the program, type "./library" You will then be prompted with a menu that will allow you to perform 8 different functions.
 Input a number 1-8 and follow instructions

 ## Design Decisions